 Using the subject

-The subject will be added as a title of your note.
+The subject will be added as the title of your note.

 If you want to save an email to a specific space other than your selected default space you can add the space number, here the third space, based on the order of your spaces in your home dashboard.